Month: November 2020

 Youth Hunger For Connection Served Up By Online Expanded Learning Opportunities

-With the music pumping and blue disco lights flashing (well…in one kid’s room, at least) students and instructors from Tacoma Arts Live’s Hip-Hop Movement class moved together, via webcam, through > Continue Reading
+With the music pumping and blue disco lights flashing (well…in one kid’s room, at least) students and instructors from Tacoma Arts Live’s Hip-Hop Movement class moved together, via webcam, through the steps of a routine they had just learned.
+“I’m panting like my dog.” one of the students said, coming closer to the screen as > Continue Reading

 12